CPSC-1517/Take-Home-Exercises-Jan-2025/Exercise3/README.md

 You are to create a new ASP.NET 8 Core Blazor Web Application for this exercise.
 Create the application using Visual Studio 2022 .Net Core 8.
 Name your wep app project **`TrainWebApp`**.
 Name your solution **`TrainWatchSolution`**.
 Place your work in your exercise repository.

-To ensure that your web application works, build and run your project.
+To ensure that your web application works, build and run your project as soon as it is created.

 The styling for your application is up to you.
 The template for the `web app` project has Bootstrap built in, but you can use any website styling you choose.